microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Add-WinGetSource.md

 ### -Argument

-The URL or UNC of WinGet source.
-The source must respond with the WinGet REST source API.
+The URL or UNC of either a pre-indexed WinGet source or a WinGet REST source API.

 ```yaml
 Type: System.String